 Blizzard warnings posted from Colorado to Minnesota

-Blizzard warnings were posted from Colorado to Minnesota on Wednesday as a storm developed that could rival last month's devastating bomb cyclone.
+Blizzard warnings were posted from Colorado to Minnesota on Wednesday and wildfires were a concern in New Mexico, Texas and Oklahoma as a storm developed that could rival last month's devastating bomb cyclone.

 Up to 2 ½ feet (0.61 meters) of snow was expected to fall in parts of eastern South Dakota and southwestern Minnesota, the National Weather Service said.
 Winds in excess of 50 mph (80.46 kph) also were expected, creating life-threatening conditions.